Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - The blacksmith in Newlake has now the correct name and repair cost.
 - Fixed ship dealer in Spannenberg.
 Ships will now correctly be spawned.
 - Spawn location of Gryban was again wrong.
 Now it is really fixed!
+- When you try to bring the broom or magical disc to Morag it will be burned.
+This was done when you first entered the Morag hangar but not when you come back later.
+This is now fixed.
+- When you come back to the S'Angrila prison after S'Riel has died you will now also see his bones and not only a popup on an empty floor.
+- When you try really hard to smuggle the broom or magical disc onto Morag you will experience a surprise.
+Make sure to save beforehand!

 ## Version 1.09